 The state of California revised Technical Bulletin 117 (TB117).
 The new standards outline the changes in flammability testing saying that as of January 1, 2014, manufacturers may transition from the open flame test process adopted and mandated in 1975 to the new methods for smolder resistance of cover fabrics, barrier materials, resilient filling materials, and decking materials for use in upholstered furniture.”
 Manufacturers will have one year to come into full mandatory compliance with the standards, which can be read here.
 The revision changes the testing requirements, but it does not explicitly call for the elimination of flame retardant chemicals.

-The NAHFA worked diligently with AHFA, previously as the Western Home Furnishings Association and more recently as NAHFA, to make sure retailers’ and manufacturers’ interests were well represented in these revisions.
+The HFA worked diligently with AHFA, previously as the Western Home Furnishings Association and more recently as HFA, to make sure retailers’ and manufacturers’ interests were well represented in these revisions.

 Resources for more information: